Primary

 Keep your back flat and do not rotate your torso during the row.
 Pull the dumbbell to your hip pocket, not your chest.
 Drive your elbow straight back, not out to the side.

-Want Single-Arm Dumbbell Row in your program?
+See where Single-Arm Dumbbell Row fits in your weekly plan

 Place one knee and hand on bench.